 Q11: Should we think of analytics pipelines as a “knowledge supply chain”?

 One useful way to understand the governance challenge is to think of modern analytics systems as knowledge supply chains.
+Traditional supply chains track the origin and transformation of physical goods:

 raw materials→ manufacturing→ assembly→ distribution→ finished product